bogdan-szabo-sociomantic/ocean-1/README.rst

   * Added a field which can set the maximum complexity limit of a regex search.
     If the limit is exceeded, the search is aborted.
 This can be useful to control the amount of time spent performing a search.
+  * Added a method study() which can be used to increase the processing efficiency of a compiled regex.

 v1.7 (2013-09-06)
 -----------------